Stephen-Mac-Donnacha/mock-weather-application/README.md

     ```
     mongod
     ```
+5. Connect Postman to the running database instance
-5. Use Postman to access the APIs
+6. Use Postman to access the APIs